HandsOnDataViz/book/map/searchable-gft-ghpages/tutorial.md

 # Searchable Map Template with Google Fusion Tables and GitHub Pages

-*By Jack Dougherty and Derek Eder, last updated May 5, 2015*
+*By Derek Eder and Jack Dougherty, last updated May 5, 2015*

 This tutorial demonstrates how to create your own Searchable Map, using [Derek Eder's Template for Google Fusion Tables](http://derekeder.com/searchable_map_template/), and freely host it on the web with GitHub Pages.
 Explore a [working demo with a simple checkbox filter](http://jackdougherty.github.io/FusionTable-Map-Template/).